Lesson 1 in the Basic Accounting series:

 The basic accounting equation is the foundation of all basic accounting concepts.

-The financial position of all companies both large and small is measured by the following equation:
+The financial position of all companies both large and small, while similar, are calculated slightly differently depending on the business entity:

 For corporations: Assets = Liabilities + Stockholders’ Equity